Japanese invasion of Burma: Halt to operations

-The Japanese 18th and 56th Divisions pursued the Chinese into Yunnan, but were ordered to halt on the Salween River on 26 April.
-The Japanese 33rd Division likewise halted on the Chindwin at the end of May, ending the campaign until the end of the monsoon rains.
+The Japanese 18th and 56th Divisions pursued the Chinese into Yunnan, but were ordered to halt on the Salween River on 26 April The Japanese 33rd Division likewise halted on the Chindwin at the end of May, ending the campaign until the end of the monsoon rains.
 In the coastal Arakan Province, some of the Burma Independence Army reached Akyab Island before the Japanese troops.
 However, they also instigated inter-communal fighting between the Buddhist and Muslim populations of the province.
 The Japanese advance in Arakan ended just south of the Indian frontier, prompting the British military and civil authorities in and around Chittagong to implement a premature "scorched earth" policy which contributed to the Bengal Famine of 1943.

 Thai occupation of Kayah and Shan States

 On 21 December 1941, Thailand had signed a military alliance with Japan.
 On 21 March 1942, the Japanese agreed that Kayah State and the Shan States were to be under Thai control.
 The leading elements of the Thai Phayap Army crossed the border into the Shan States on 10 May 1942.
 Three Thai infantry divisions and one cavalry division, supported by the Royal Thai Air Force, captured Kengtung on 27 May.
 The opposition had been the 93rd Division of the National Revolutionary Army, which was already cut off by the Japanese advance to the Salween River and was retreating.

 On 12 July 1942, a Thai division began to occupy Kayah State.
 They drove the Chinese 55th Division from Loikaw, taking many Chinese prisoners.
 The Thai remained in control of the Saharat Thai Doem for the remainder of the war.
 Their troops suffered from shortage of supplies and disease, but were not subjected to Allied attacks.

 Later, Panlong Subtownship, a Chinese Muslim town in British Burma, was entirely destroyed by the Japanese forces during their invasion.
 The Hui people, Ma Guanggui became the leader of the Hui Panglong self-defense guard created by the Kuomintang government of the Republic of China.
 The Japanese burned Panglong, driving out the over 200 Hui households out as refugees.
 Yunnan and Kokang received the refugees from Panglong.
 One of Ma Guanggui's nephews was Ma Yeye, a son of Ma Guanghua and he narrated the history of Panglong including the Japanese attack.

-An account of the Japanese attack on the Hui in Panglong was written and published in 1998 by a Hui from Panglong called "Panglong Booklet".
-The Japanese attack caused the Hui Mu family to seek refuge in Panglong but they were driven out again to Yunnan when the Japanese attacked Panglong.
+An account of the Japanese attack on the Hui in Panglong was written and published in 1998 by a Hui from Panglong called "Panglong Booklet".The Japanese attack caused the Hui Mu family to seek refuge in Panglong but they were driven out again to Yunnan when the Japanese attacked Panglong.

+Aftermath

+After the failure to take India, the British launched Operation Capital in December 1944 that led to the Battle of Meiktila and Mandalay in 1945 and the end of the Burma campaign.